scil/MtHamlMore/README.md

 </div>
 ```

-'@@@' is placeholder where you can put your own content,and you could define default values for it.
+'@@@' is a placeholder where you can put your own content,and you could define default value for it.

 second example